RyanW84/CodeReviews.Console.Phonebook/README.md

 This is a .NET project designed to demonstrate the use of SQL Server with Entity Framework to store and retain data in the form of a phonebook.
 The project also features the use of APIs to send SMS text messages and emails!

 Phonebook is a console app using .NET and SQL
 The app comes with some sample data to demonstrate its full functionality.
 Each time the app is run, it will delete the database and create a new one with the sample data.
-The user can amend or add their data.
+The user can amend or add their own data.

 The front end is a console app.
 There is an integrated SQL Server database in the back end.

 ## Requirements
-1) This application fulfils the following: The C# Academy - Phonebook App requirements:
+### This application fulfils the following: The C# Academy - Phonebook App requirements:

-2) This is an application where you should record contacts with their phone numbers.
+1) This is an application where you should record contacts with their phone numbers.
-3) Users should be able to add, delete, update, and read from a database, using the console.
+2) Users should be able to add, delete, update, and read from a database, using the console.
-4) You need to use Entity Framework; raw SQL isn't allowed.
+3) You need to use Entity Framework; raw SQL isn't allowed.
-5) Your code should contain a base Contact class with AT LEAST {Id INT, Name STRING, Email STRING, and Phone Number(STRING)}
+4) Your code should contain a base Contact class with AT LEAST {Id INT, Name STRING, Email STRING, and Phone Number(STRING)}
-6) You should validate e-mails and phone numbers and let the user know what formats are expected
+5) You should validate e-mails and phone numbers and let the user know what formats are expected
-7) You should use the Code-First Approach, which means EF will create the database schema for you.
+6) You should use the Code-First Approach, which means EF will create the database schema for you.
-8)You should use SQL Server, not SQLite
+7) You should use SQL Server, not SQLite

 ## Challenges
-This project has the following challenges:
+### This project has the following challenges:

 1) Create a functionality that allows users to add the contact's e-mail address and send an e-mail message from the app.
 2) Expand the app by creating categories of contacts (i.e., Family, Friends, Work, etc).
 3) What if you want to send not only e-mails but also SMS?